 - Find out when your local supermarket reduces food – this is great for buying meat, which you can freeze in portions.
 If you know someone who works for a supermarket, ask them when they reduce items.
 Or, try going into the store at different times of the day to see if they are reducing items.
 In my local supermarket, they reduce things at 10am and then they mark what is left down a second time at around 8pm.

-- Know your herbs and spices – you can buy dried herbs and spices very cheaply in bulk, and they can really transform a dish on a budget.
+- Know your herbs and spices – you can buy dried herbs and spices very cheaply in bulk, and they can really transform a dish on a budget and they are great for curries.
 Just read up on what ones work well with what foods.
 I add chilli to a lot of cheap dishes.

 - Use a slow cooker – you can make so many cheap and healthy dishes in one of these, and all you have to do is throw it all in and leave it to cook.